-Tony Volpentest set a World Record in the 100 and 200 meters in the Paralympic Games despite being born without feet or arms.
+Tony Volpentest set a World Record in the 100 and 200 meters at the Paralympic Games despite being born without hands or feet.
 You can do amazing things when your truly want something bad enough in life.

 runner especially asks the question “will I or won’t I” push through the pain in my

 The answer to the “will I or won’t I” question determines how well a runner performs.
-If your answer is yes to pushing through the normal pain of a race, you normally tap into mental reserves that help carry you closer to your goal.
+If the answer is yes to pushing through the normal pain of a race, the athlete generally taps into mental and physical reserves that helps them finish the race well.

 Mental Toughness Under the Microscope

 Mental toughness is fascinating to researchers, authors, coaches, and athletes.
 Entire books are written on the subject.
-An acquaintance of mine, Matt Fitzgerald, has written a whole book on the subject.
-“How Bad Do You Want It, is Matt’s take on how to win the mental battle in your mind.
-His book looks at some of the world’s best endurance runners and how they push through the normal pain of a race.
+Matt Fitzgerald, an acquaintance of mine, has written a book on mental toughness called “How Bad Do You Want It".
+Matt’s book explores how to win the mental battle in your mind.
+His book also looks at some of the world’s best endurance runners and how they push through the normal pain of a race.